 Change In Perception Leads to Lasting Change

-There’s something I keep coming back to and it’s this: Love is our superpower.
+There’s something I keep coming back to and it’s this:

 Not control.
 Not perfection.
 Not being the best, the funniest, the most successful, the most admired, or the most productive.
 Love.
 Kindness.
 Curiosity.
 Just a simple, quiet care for each other and ourselves.